End-to-end switchless architecture for fault-tolerant photonic quantum computing: Generation of GKP States

 The pseudoalgorithm for adaptive breeding is shown in Algorithm~\ref{GKPalg}.
 The algorithm takes a set of cat states embedded in a cluster state.
 In order to breed GKP or sensor states with the correct spacing, the cat amplitudes must be adjusted using a squeezing operator.
 Once the amplitudes are adjusted, the cats are simply measured in the $p$ basis.
-Because the cats are embedded in a cluster state, they have effective $C_Z$ operations applied between them, and squeezing and breeding is thus implemented via measurements only~\cite{Eaton2022Phantm}.
+Because the cats are embedded in a cluster state with effective $C_Z$ operations applied between the cluster modes, squeezing and breeding is implemented via measurements only~\cite{Eaton2022Phantm}.

 The adaptive breeding protocol takes several inputs: the number of desired breeding rounds, $M$; the squeezing present in the cluster state, $r_{cluster}$; a number of input cats which depends on the number of breeding rounds, $2^M$; the input cats' unsqueezed amplitudes $\alpha$, their present squeezing level after PhANTM, $r_{cat}$, and their parity $P$; the desired GKP or sensor state spacing in phase space, $\xi$; the required cat state amplitude for breeding, $\alpha_{b}$, which depends on the spacing as $\alpha_{b} = \xi 2^{(M-3)/2}$ \cite{Weigand2018}; and the lower bound on cat squeezing that will determine its suitability for breeding, $r_{lb}$.
-All measurements are performed in either the $p$ or $q$ basis depending on whether an input cat is used in breeding or replaced with a squeezed vacuum.
+All homodyne measurements are performed in the appropriate basis depending on whether an input cat is used in breeding or replaced with a squeezed vacuum.

 As a first requirement for the adaptive breeding to proceed, the amplitude $\alpha$ of the cats output from PhANTM must be known.
 The output amplitude and squeezing, $r_{cat}$ depends on the photon subtraction vector obtained from PhANTM.
 The parity $P$ of each cat also depends on the total number of photons subtracted during PhANTM.
-As each cat can only breed with another cat of the same parity, small displacements are used to adjust the odd cat parities to even ones.
+As each cat can only breed with another cat of the same parity, small displacements can be used to adjust the odd cat parities to even ones.
 This displacement causes an effective, known displacement in the first breeding round output, which can be kept track of but does not have to be actively fixed until breeding is complete.
 In general, the cat amplitudes are adjusted via squeezing operations of magnitude $s_{\alpha_b}$, which depends on the desired spacing $\xi$ and the number of breeding steps $M$.